Disfix

 In linguistic morphology, a disfix is a subtractive morpheme, a morpheme manifest through the subtraction of segments from a root or stem.
 Although other forms of disfixation exist, the element subtracted is usually the final segment of the stem.

 Productive disfixation is extremely rare among the languages of the world but is important in the Muskogean languages of the southeastern United States.
-Similar subtractive morphs in languages such as French and Portuguese are marginal.
+Similar subtractive morphs have a marginal presence in languages such as French and Portuguese.

 Terminology

 The terms "disfix" and "disfixation" were proposed by Hardy and Timothy Montler in a 1988 paper on the morphology of the Alabama language.
 The process had been previously described by Leonard Bloomfield who called it a minus feature, and Zellig Harris who called it a "minus morpheme".
 Other terms for the same or similar processes are subtraction, truncation, deletion, and minus formation.

 Examples

 Muskogean

 In Muskogean, disfixes mark pluractionality (repeated action, plural subjects or objects, or greater duration of a verb).
 In the Alabama language, there are two principal forms of this morpheme: